Happy Birthday to You: Public performances

-One of the most famous performances of "Happy Birthday to You" was Marilyn Monroe's rendition to U.S. President John F. Kennedy in May 1962.
-Another notable use was by comedy pianist Victor Borge, who played the song in styles of various composers, or would begin playing Moonlight Sonata, smoothly transitioning into the song.
+One of the most famous performances of "Happy Birthday to You" was Marilyn Monroe's rendition to US President John F. Kennedy in May 1962.
+Another notable use was by comedy pianist Victor Borge, who played the song in the styles of various composers, or would begin playing Moonlight Sonata, smoothly transitioning into the song.

 The Beatles recorded "Happy Birthday Dear Saturday Club" for the BBC's radio programme's fifth anniversary.
 This recording is included on the compilation album On Air – Live at the BBC Volume 2, released in 2013.

-In a 1998 episode of the television show Sports Night, "Intellectual Property", character Dan Rydell sings the song to his co-anchor during a telecast, forcing his network to pay royalties, and causing him to ask his colleagues to choose public-domain songs for him to sing for their birthdays.

 In the 1987 documentary Eyes on the Prize about the U.S. civil rights movement, there was a birthday party scene in which Dr. Martin Luther King Jr.'s discouragement began to lift.
 After its initial release, the film was unavailable for sale or broadcast for many years because of the cost of clearing many copyrights, of which "Happy Birthday to You" was one.
 Grants in 2005 for copyright clearances allowed PBS to rebroadcast the film.

-In 2010, the Western classical music conductor Zubin Mehta conducted the orchestra to play variations of "Happy Birthday" in the styles of various Western classical music composers including Wagner, Bach, Mozart and Beethoven, and in the Viennese, New Orleans and Hungarian composition styles.
+In 2010, the Western classical music conductor Zubin Mehta conducted the orchestra to play variations of "Happy Birthday" in the styles of various Western classical music composers, including Wagner, Bach, Mozart and Beethoven, and in the Viennese, New Orleans and Hungarian composition styles.

-On August 5, 2013, the first anniversary of its landing on Mars, NASA's Curiosity rover celebrated its "birthday" when engineers at Goddard Space Flight Center used the Sample Analysis at Mars (SAM) instrument to cause the rover to "sing" Happy Birthday on the Martian surface.

-During the March 6, 2014 episode of the Comedy Central series The Colbert Report, Stephen Colbert attempted to sing the song in honor of the 90th anniversary of its 1924 publication, but was prevented to due to the copyright issues.
-Colbert instead premiered his new "royalty-free" birthday song – which turns out to be a parody of the United States' national anthem, and ends with the stanza "Warner Music can't sue me, and the home of the brave".
+On May 10, 2024, composer Karl Jenkins was conducting a performance of the Royal Scottish National Orchestra at the Royal Albert Hall as part of his 80th birthday celebrations when the orchestra suddenly broke out into playing "Happy Birthday to You" instead of Palladio as Jenkins had planned.